FamilySearch/gedcomx/specifications/json-format-specification.md

 # 1. Introduction

+The GEDCOM X Conceptual Model is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.

 The GEDCOM X JSON Serialization Format is a specification that defines the media type used to serialize and deserialize the GEDCOM X Conceptual Model to and from [JSON](http://json.org).